codingbelief/arm-architecture-reference-manual-for-armv8-a/chapter_d4/d42_3_memory_translation_granule_size.md

 **Example D4-2 Concatenating translation tables to resolve a 40-bit IA range, with the 4K granule**

 ---
 Table D4-10 on page D4-1654 shows that, when using the 4KB translation granule, a level 1 lookup can resolve a 39-bit IA, with the first lookup resolving IA[38:30].
 For a stage 2 translation, to extend the IA width to 40 bits and resolve IA[39:30] with the first lookup:
 * Two translation tables are concatenated, giving a total size of 8KB.
 * The TTBR requires 1 fewer bit for the translation table base address, which becomes TTBR[47:13].
 ---

-For more information, see Concatenated translation tables for the initial stage 2 lookup on page D4-1671.
+For more information, see [Concatenated translation tables for the initial stage 2 lookup on page D4-1671](#) .

 In all cases, the translation table, or block of concatenated translation tables, must be aligned to the actual size of the table or block of concatenated tables.
 The translation table base address held in the TTBR is defined in the OA map for that stage of address translation.